wimalopaan/opentx/README.md

 ## USB connection

 FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
-This feature can be added manually by wiring `PA15` to USB VBUS, described in [Optional hardware connections](#optional-hardware-connections).
+Without the modification you have to go to General settings and set USB Detect to "Once" everytime you're connecting USB.<br>
-Without the modification you have to go to General settings and set USB Detect to "Once" everytime you're connecting USB.
+Auto connection detection can be added manually by wiring `PA15` to USB VBUS preferably with a resistor (I have used 1K).

 ## Mode 1 & Mode 3 radios

 With Mode 1 & Mode 3 radios you may experience inverted gimbal movement and swapped gimbals on main screen.
 To fix this swap gimbal connectors (red-white one with black-white one).

-## Optional hardware connections
+## All optional hardware connections

 | PCB Pad    | Function                                              |
 |------------|-------------------------------------------------------|